Deformations and desingularizations of conically singular associative submanifolds: Introduction: Main results

 where $\hat v_P^\pm(0)\in \Pi_\pm^\perp$ are the asymptotic limits of $\hat v_P^\pm$ (see \autoref{lem main Fredholm} and \autoref{eg s-ind Pair of transverse associative planes}) and $\hat{f}_P$ is from \autoref{def 1 para moduli CS}.

-The above implies that if $\bphi\in \bsP^{\dag}$ and $P$ is an associative submanifold in $(Y,\phi_{t_0})$ for some $t_0\in (0,1)$ with a transverse unique self intersection then there exists a family of immersed closed associative submanifolds The quantity $a$ essentially measures the speed at which the two local sheets of $P_t $ intersect near the crossing point as the parameter $t$ passes through $t_0$. \end{definition}
+The above implies that if $\bphi\in \bsP^{\dag}$ and $P$ is an associative submanifold in $(Y,\phi_{t_0})$ for some $t_0\in (0,1)$ with a transverse unique self intersection then there exists a family of immersed closed associative submanifolds The quantity $a$ essentially measures the speed at which the two local sheets of $P_t $ move across each other near the crossing point as the parameter $t$ passes through $t_0$. \end{definition}

 We obtain the following theorem whose proof is given in \autoref{subsection desing intersecting}.

 \begin{theorem} Let $\bphi\in \bsP^{\dag}$ be a path of co-closed $G_2$-structures on $Y$ and $t_0\in (0,1)$.
 Let $P$ be an associative submanifold of $(Y,\phi_{t_0})$ with a transverse unique self intersection at $x$.
 There exist $\tilde \epsilon_0>0$, a continuous function $t:[0,\tilde \epsilon_0)\to [0,1]$ with $t(0)=t_0$ and smooth closed embedded associative submanifolds $\tilde P_{\epsilon, t(\epsilon)}$ in $(Y,\phi_{t(\epsilon)})$ for all $\epsilon\in (0,\tilde \epsilon_0)$ such that $\tilde P_{\epsilon, t(\epsilon)}\to P$ as $\epsilon\to 0$ in the sense of integral currents.
 The $\tilde P_{\epsilon, t(\epsilon)}$ are diffeomorphic to the connected sums $P_t\#(S^1\times S^2)$ if $P_t$ is connected, and otherwise to $P_t^+\#P_t^-$, where $P_t=P_t^+\amalg P_t^-$.
 Here $P_t$ is from \autoref{eq P_t} with $t\neq t_0$. \end{theorem}